zethon/zethon.github.io/_posts/2019-05-22-help-for-david-pt1.md

 AddNumbers(someVariable1, someVariable2);
 ```

-This calls the function "AddNumbers" above.
+This calls the function `AddNumbers` above.
 It will print: `Total is: 10`.

 The value of the variables we passed into the function remain unchanged because we passed them "by value".
 We can test this by printing them out: